Lynne Williams (politician)

 Lynne Williams is an American lawyer and politician from Maine.
-A Democrat from Bar Harbor, Williams represents District 135 in the Maine House of Representatives.
+A Democrat from Bar Harbor, Williams represented District 14 in the Maine House of Representatives.

 In 2010, Williams sought the Maine Green Independent Party nomination for Governor.
 However, she was unable to gather enough signatures to make the ballot nor to qualify for public financing.
-Instead, Williams was the Green Independent nominee for State Senate, which she lost to Brian Langley.
+Instead, Williams was the Green Independent nominee for State Senate District 28, which she lost to Brian Langley.